AbhinavMir/toc/content/blog/priority-queue.md

 Priority queues are used in applications requiring efficient management of elements with associated priorities, including scheduling, graph algorithms, data compression, and task prioritization.

+### Implementation

+1-3 are naive ways to implement a priority queue.
+4 is the most efficient way to implement a priority queue, it uses a heap.
+In priority queues, the most commonly used heap is the binary heap.
+Binary heaps can be either min-heaps or max-heaps, depending on whether you want the minimum or maximum element to have the highest priority.
+While insertion is fastest in unsorted arrays, peek and delete are fastest in sorted arrays.
+Binary heaps are the most efficient way to implement a priority queue, with logarithmic time complexities for insertion and deletion.

 1. **Unsorted Array**:
    - Insert (Enqueue): [$ O(1) $] (average case), [$ O(n) $] (worst case)
    - Delete (Dequeue): [$ O(n) $]